magento/architecture/design-documents/redirect_domain_whitelist.md

 `\Magento\WebapiSecurity\Model\Validator\Redirect::isValid()` will validate:
 1. Valid URL format (checked by `\Magento\Framework\Validator\Url`)
 2. Scheme (checked by `\Magento\Framework\Validator\Url`)
-3. Host (domain checked against whitelist configuration)
+3. Host (domain checked against whitelist configuration and Magento configuration*)
+    - \* To maintain compatibility, all native Magento website URLs will be considered whitelisted.
+These are URLs configured in `core_config_data` table (e.g. `web/secure/base_url`).

-The URL route will not be validated/sanitized by this class.
-This can be handled by the specific business logic class as it will be use case dependent.
+The URL route will **not** be validated/sanitized by this class.
+This can be handled by the specific business logic class as it will be use-case dependent.